4444Harsh/Light-Automation/README.md

 - Each LED has ON and OFF buttons for manual control.
 - The interface displays the current status of each LED.

-## Contributing:

-Contributions are welcome!
-Feel free to enhance features, improve code, or fix issues.
-Please follow our [Contribution Guidelines](CONTRIBUTING.md).

-## License:

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use and modify the code for your needs.

 Happy automating!